ibm-cloud-docs/assistant/getting-started.md

 ## Step 1: Request to participate in the Beta
 {: #launch-tool}

-From the bottom of the Workspaces page of your {{site.data.keyword.conversationshort}} instance, click **Request Beta**, and then fill out the form to ask to participate in the Beta.
+From the bottom of the Workspaces page of your {{site.data.keyword.conversationshort}} instance, click **Request Beta**, and then confirm that you accept terms and conditions for participating in the Beta.
 If you do not have a {{site.data.keyword.conversationshort}} instance, see [Getting started](https://console.bluemix.net/docs/services/conversation/getting-started.html) for information about how to get a free subscription to one.

 **Note**: If you are approved for Beta participation, it is the service instance where you request Beta access that will be upgraded.
-And every workspace in the service instance will be upgraded.
-Do not request Beta participation from an instance that you are actively using.
+And every workspace in that service instance will be upgraded.
+Do not request Beta participation from an instance with workspaces that you are actively using.
 To try out the Beta safely, you can create a new service instance, and then request access from it.

 ## Step 2: Create an assistant
 {: #create-assistant}